svaroqui/scrambledb/README.md

 scrambledb
 ==========

-ScambleDB is a cluster stack based on proxying and MySQL assynchronus replication
+ScambleDB is an open source cluster stack based on Proxying and MariaDB asynchronous replication